-The Company is also subject to other federal, state and local laws, regulations and recommendations relating to safe working conditions, laboratory and manufacturing practices.
+We are also subject to other federal, state and local laws, regulations and recommendations relating to safe working conditions, laboratory and manufacturing practices.
 The extent of government regulation that might result from any future legislation or administrative action cannot be accurately predicted and inadequate employee training for critical compliance and regulatory requirements may result in the failure to adhere to applicable laws, rules and regulations.

-Similar to the FDA review process, the European Union ("EU") review process typically requires extended proceedings pertaining to the safety and efficacy of new products.
+Similar to the FDA review process, the EU review process typically requires extended proceedings pertaining to the safety and efficacy of new products.
 Such proceedings, which must be completed prior to marketing a new medical device, are potentially expensive and time consuming and may delay or prevent a product's entry into the marketplace.

-The Company's products that fall into the category of Class I as classified by EU Medical Device Directive were mandated to be certified under the new European Union Medical Device Regulation ("MDR").
-These regulations as well applied to all medical device manufacturers who market their medical devices in EU and all had to perform significant upgrades to quality systems and processes including technical documentation and subject them to new certification under MDR in order to continue to sell those products in the European Union ("EU").
+Our products that fall into the category of Class I as classified by EU MDD were mandated to be certified under the new EU MDR.
+These regulations as well applied to all medical device manufacturers who market their medical devices in EU and all had to perform significant upgrades to quality systems and processes including technical documentation and subject them to new certification under EU MDR in order to continue to sell those products in the EU.
 Although all medical device manufacturers were required to certify their Class I products by May 2021, the EU MDR regulations for additional Classes of medical devices is mandated to be fully enforceable by May 2024.
 This also includes completion of certified quality management systems to manufacturers quality management systems.
-Dentsply Sirona remains focused on ensuring that all its products that are considered to be medical device will be fully certified as required by the EU MDR dates and timelines.
-Additionally, the United Kingdom ("UK") has negotiated an exit from the EU, "Brexit" and, as a result, the EU CE marking will be recognized in the UK through June 2023.
+We remain focused on ensuring that all our products that are considered to be medical device will be fully certified as required by the EU MDR dates and timelines.
+Additionally, the UK has negotiated an exit from the EU, (commonly referred to as Brexit) and, as a result, the EU CE marking will be recognized in the UK through June 2023.
 Following June 2023, the UK may impose its own differing regulatory requirements for products being imported from the EU into the UK.

-Failure to comply with these rules, regulations, self-regulatory codes, circulars and orders could result in significant civil and criminal penalties and costs, including the loss of licenses and the ability to participate in federal and state health care programs, and could have a material adverse impact on the Company's business.
-Also, these regulations may be interpreted or applied by a prosecutorial, regulatory or judicial authority in a manner that could require the Company to make changes in operations or incur substantial defense and settlement expenses.
+Failure to comply with these rules, regulations, self-regulatory codes, circulars and orders could result in significant civil and criminal penalties and costs, including the loss of licenses and the ability to participate in federal and state health care programs, and could have a material adverse impact on our business.
+Also, these regulations may be interpreted or applied by a prosecutorial, regulatory or judicial authority in a manner that could require us to make changes in operations or incur substantial defense and settlement expenses.
 Even unsuccessful challenges by regulatory authorities or private regulators could result in reputational harm and the incurring of substantial costs.
 In addition, many of these laws are vague or indefinite and have not been interpreted by the courts, and have been subject to frequent modification and varied interpretation by prosecutorial, regulatory authorities, increasing compliance risks.

-Inadequate levels of reimbursement from governmental or other third-party payors for procedures using Dentsply Sirona's products may cause Dentsply Sirona's revenue to decline.
+Inadequate levels of reimbursement from governmental or other third-party payors for procedures using our products may cause our revenue to decline.

 Third-party payors, including government health administration authorities, private health care insurers and other organizations regulate the reimbursement of fees related to certain diagnostic procedures or medical treatments.
 Third-party payors are increasingly challenging the price and cost-effectiveness of medical products and services.
-While Dentsply Sirona cannot predict what effect the policies of government entities and other third-party payors will have on future sales of our products, there can be no assurance that such policies would not cause Dentsply Sirona's revenue to decline.
+While we cannot predict what effect the policies of government entities and other third-party payors will have on future sales of our products, there can be no assurance that such policies would not cause our revenue to decline.

-Challenges may be asserted against the Company's products due to real or perceived quality, health or environmental issues.
+Challenges may be asserted against our products due to real or perceived quality, health or environmental issues.